pynoor/linux-server/README.md

     -> creating a wsgi file (project.wsgi) in the /var/www/catalog folder and setting up a virtual host folder in /etc/apache2/sites-available/catalog.conf

+    To see the content of these filese execute:

+    $ sudo cat /var/www/catalog/project.wsgi
+    $ sudo cat /etc/apache2/sites-available/catalog.conf

     -> creating a catalog database with user "catalog":